timCF/sgs/README.md

 		# if it false - state save every 10 sec, or more often (for example if
 		# other SGS use this flag == true).
 By default force_save == false
 		pg: pg, # optionally you can define process group list for autostart.
-		# groups will start one by one, just write Sgs.AutoStartDaemon.set_pglist(lst)
-		# where lst - list of pg names
-		autostart: func/0, # func with arity 0, I mean using it like
+		autostart: func/0 # func with arity 0, I mean using it like
 		# fn() -> :supervisor.start_child AppName.Supervisor, Supervisor.Spec.worker(ModuleName,
 		# [nameproc], [id: nameproc]) end
 		# it will start childs where you execute Sgs.AutoStartDaemon.start_childs/0
 		# when state is going to cleanup, name of process will delete from AutoStartDaemon
+		# You also can execute Sgs.AutoStartDaemon.start_childs/1 where arg - list of
+		# process groups, Sgs.AutoStartDaemon will start them one by one
 	]

 	# example :